Copyright 2023 PBC. All Rights Reserved.Website by Brilliant Digital.

 Missional Chaplaincy (CP601, CP701)

-Chaplains serve in a range of environments providing caring services.
+Chaplains provide caring services in various environments.
 It is the function of caring that enables chaplains to engage people with the mission of God.

 Models for Pastoral Counselling (CO601, CO701)